 If a user's account has been suspended and then reactivated in your authentication provider, the next time that user attempts to authenticate with Slite, their account will be re-provisioned and unarchived rather than creating a new account.

-Deleting members
+Deleting Members

 When you try to delete a member, you may encounter the following warning.

-If the person is still at the company but does not use Slite anymore you can temporarily disable the user provisioning in Slite.
+If the person is still in the company but does not use Slite anymore you can temporarily disable the user provisioning in Slite.
 You can find a toggle for this in your settings.
 You are then able to remove the users, even though they are still part of your Google account.
 Once you are done with the cleanup you can enable the user provisioning in Slite again.

 If the user has left the company, you just need to delete the user from your authentication provider.